pharmbio/assay-transition-study/tox21_example/README.md

 ## Basic pipeline
 1. Data files were downloaded from [Tox21 data challenge website](https://tripod.nih.gov/tox21/challenge/) and saved in [resources](resources) folder.
-2. The original dataset (`sr-are.smiles.gz`) was used as `old assay` and the scoring data was used as `new assay` in the terminology of the paper.
+2. The original datasets (`sr-are.smiles.gz` and `nh-ahr.smiles.gz`) was used as `old assay` and their corresponding scoring data was used as `new assay` in the terminology of the paper.
 The python script [get_score_dataset](get_score_dataset.py) was used to merge the files for the scoring dataset, the result saved in `tox21_score.smiles.gz`.
-3. The smiles datasets were used to compute descriptors using the CPSign software and converted them to LIBSVM formatted files which are required by the runnable JAR.
+3. The smiles datasets were used to compute descriptors using the CPSign software and convert them to LIBSVM formatted files which are required by the runnable JAR.
 The code needed to do this step and handling duplicate records can be found in [PreprocessDatasets.java](src/code/PreprocessDatasets.java).
 4. The experiments are then runned using the bash script [run-exp.sh](run-exp.sh), which outputs some CSV files.
 5. R was then used for generating calibration plots and get the efficiency for each sampling strategy.